 For borrowers that anticipate either paying their loan off early themselves, or refinancing it again in the future, they will want to avoid this loan term.
 In addition, some lenders charge origination fees for refinancing while others do not.
 And if the borrower anticipates going back to school for another degree (or to finish the first one), they will want to find lenders that offer deferment on monthly payments when the borrower is enrolled again in school.
 Not all private lenders offer this benefit and borrowers should not be shy to outright ask a lender about its terms and policies prior to signing.

 Shopping around is crucial when you are figuring out the best way to refinance student loans or how to consolidate student loans.
 It may take some work but it could save you tons in the long run.

 Applying for Refinancing & Consolidation

 There are many lenders now who offer student loan refinancing and consolidation.
-Discover and Wells Fargo are two well-known banks that both originate and refinance student loans.
+Discover and Citizens Bank are two well-known banks that both originate and refinance student loans.
 In addition to big financial institutions, many credit unions and online financial institutions have entered the student loan refinance market.

 Ready to learn more about how to refinance student loans and how to consolidate student loans?
 Let's go!

 To start, all lenders should ask to run a credit report in order to determine a borrower’s credit score and credit history.
 To run this report, they will need a social security number and name, and perhaps ask for birth date and address.
 Some lenders might run a credit report and then, if you pass their credit requirements, ask for additional information in order to make a final determination of approval.
 Most will either approve or deny based upon the credit report or require the borrower to fill out a full application before running their report.